KlarcVC/Windows-Security-Hardening/README.md

 The final CIS-CAT report showed improved compliance from an initial baseline.
 The VM now follows key endpoint protection practices, making it resilient against common threats.

-Screenshots

-(Add your screenshots here to show progress and settings)

 Next Steps